An Efficient TLS 1.3 Handshake Protocol with VC Certificate Type: Transport Layer Security

 \subsection{Original handshake}

 The TLS 1.3 handshake protocol establishes the secure channel by exchanging the messages shown in Fig.~\ref{fig:original-tls-hs}.
 Upon the handshake, client and server negotiate cryptographic parameters through the exchange of \texttt{ClientHello} and \texttt{ServerHello} messages.
-Those parameters are the symmetric cipher and hash algorithm used to ensure confidentiality and integrity respectively.
-The client and the server generate a secret by using ephemeral Diffie–Hellman(DH) key exchange and use the HMAC-based Extract-and-Expand Key Derivation Function (HKDF) algorithm with the negotiated hash algorithm to derive the session keys from the secret.
+Those parameters are the symmetric cipher and hash algorithm used to ensure confidentiality and integrity, respectively.
+The client and the server generate a secret by using ephemeral Diffie–Hellman (EDH) key exchange and use the HMAC-based Extract-and-Expand Key Derivation Function (HKDF) algorithm with the negotiated hash algorithm to derive the session keys from the secret.
 Then, the server authenticates with the client by sending the \texttt{Certificate} message containing the certificate chain (Root CA certificate excluded), and the \texttt{CertificateVerify} message which is the signature over all the exchanged messages computed with its private key.
-The client verifies the validity of the certificate chain and the signature in the \texttt{CertificateVerify} message to check the identity of the server.
+Finally, the server sends the \texttt{Finished} message to ensure the integrity of the handshake.
+It calculates a {Hash-Based Message Authentication Code (HMAC)} of all the messages exchanged, employing the negotiated hash algorithm, and a {Message Authentication Code (MAC)} key derived from the session key.
+The client verifies the validity of the certificate chain, the signature in the \texttt{CertificateVerify} message to check the identity of the server and the HMAC contained in the \texttt{Finished} message.
 The server can request client authentication by sending the \texttt{CertificateRequest} message.
 The client authenticates with the server in the same way.